-For FVGAA, the area benefit of large driving strength inverters and NAND gates is not as significant as smaller driving cells because the number of VGAAs that can be held per polysilicon is only five according to the design rules.
-For small driving cells, both lateral and vertical cells need only one active polysilicon pitch, thus the contribution of removing diffusion contact becomes evident [12].
-For flip-flops, the number of polysilicon gates is much larger than an inverter or a NAND gate because of its complex cell structure, but the area of the flip-flop is still much smaller than FinFET for all vertical devices.
+inverters and NAND gates is not as significant as smaller driving cells because the number of VGAAs that can be held per polysilicon gate is only five according to the design rules.
+For small driving cells, both lateral and vertical cells need only one active polysilicon gate pitch, thus the contribution of removing diffusion contact becomes evident [12].
+For flipflops, the number of polysilicon gates is much larger than an inverter or a NAND gate because of its complex cell structure, but the area of the flip-flop is still much smaller than FinFET for all vertical devices.
 The reason is that many transistors connected to VDD and GND in flip-flops form a huge n-Parallel structure, which is a vertical efficient structure.
 FinFET needs more chains than VGAA to form the structure as given in Figure 4.

-Compared to FVGAA, RVGAA shows more area reduction on cells with multiple shared polysilicon gates because the small PS_R when no bottom contact is placed.
-PVGAA also shows higher layout efficiency than FVGAA in large driving cells because VS is smaller than PS, and large driving cells require multiple polysilicon shapes.
-VDG shows high area efficiency because of the larger effective width per polysilicon than FinFET in addition to the diffusion contact removal.2
+Compared to FVGAA, RVGAA shows more area reduction on cells with multiple shared polysilicon gates because of the small PS_R when no bottom contact is placed.
+PVGAA also shows higher layout efficiency than FVGAA in large driving cells because VS is smaller than PS, and large driving cells require multiple polysilicon gates.
+VDG shows high area efficiency because of the larger effective width per polysilicon gate than FinFET in addition to the diffusion contact removal.2

-B. Comparison of Symmetric and Asymmetric Architectures
+B. Symmetric and Asymmetric Architectures